What Subaru Legacy Years To Avoid? A Legacy of Unseen Problems

 • Infotainment System Errors: More recent models, particularly the 2018 Legacy, have experienced issues with the infotainment system freezing or refusing to turn off.

-Being able to identify potential issues with a Subaru Legacy before purchasing can help you avoid costly repairs down the line.
+Being able to identify these reported problems in a Subaru Legacy, before purchasing, can help you avoid costly repairs down the line.
 Here are some tips:

 • Regular Inspection: Regular vehicle inspection by a professional mechanic is essential.
 They can spot potential issues that may not be immediately apparent.